Three months before the events of The Empire Strikes Back

 Quick.
 This one could become a respectable high official someday.
 She submitted to his ultimatum and ejected, “Very well.
 Transmit landing coordinates.”

 He did so and she landed accordingly.
 Once she finished landing procedures, she went back to the storage and opened her portable supply chest.
 She bypassed all the BlasTech handguns and elaborate vibroblades, excluding her personal hand blaster that she kept with her at all times.
 She reached for her lightsaber.
 The last time she had been alone with Vader a few years ago she was still very young.
 She fought him but she had been unprepared for his sudden attack.
-She promised herself that it be the last time she would allow that to happen.
+She promised herself that it would be the last time she would allow that to happen.
 She hooked the weapon onto her utility belt under her tunic and folded her cloak over top of it.
 She closed the chest and headed to the exit ramp.

 She was greeted by the mundane features of Captain Piett.
 He even saluted her with an honorable gesture.
 “Miss Jade, welcome aboard the Executor.”